reach of Maidenhead, Marlow and Henley-on-Thames, surrounded

 Whether you are arriving on foot, by car or even on horseback,

-and be it for a meal or just a pint (or two) you can be sure of a warm welcome at the Dew Drop Inn!
+for a meal or just a pint (or two) you, and your Dog, can be sure of a warm welcome at the Dew Drop Inn!

 Dew Drop Inn